google/nodejs-container-image-builder/README.md

     - digest _required_
         - this is the id for the layer in the manifest
     - uncompressedDigest  _required_
-        - this is the id for the layer in the diff_ids array from the image config that maps to the layer
+        - this is the id for the layer in the diff_ids array from the image config that maps to the layer.
     - size _required_
         - the number of bytes of the compressed layer tarball.
     - urls, optional